heaptracetechnology/microservice-image-diff/README.md

 ### Test Service

-* If File are same return false and if different return true
+* If File are same return false and if different return dif.png file .

 ### CLI
 ```sh